bcbritt/targbetween/README.md

 # targbetween: Targeted Betweenness Centrality
-Computes targeted betweenness centrality as described in Britt et al. (under review).
+Computes targeted betweenness centrality as described in Britt et al. (in press).

+If you use this package, please cite the original manuscript:

+Britt, B. C., Hayes, J. L., Musaev, A., Sheinidashtegol, P., Parrott, S., & Albright, D. (in press).
+Using targeted betweenness centrality to identify bridges to neglected users in the Twitter conversation on veteran suicide.
+Manuscript accepted for publication at _Social Network Analysis and Mining_.